arshanalikhan/Engineering-Python-Powered-AI-for-Inclusive-Education-and-Skills-Development/README.md

-#Engineering Python-Powered AI for Inclusive Education & Skills Development
+# Engineering Python-Powered AI for Inclusive Education & Skills Development
 This repository contains the complete implementation and datasets for the research paper "Engineering Python-Powered AI for Inclusive Education & Skills Development" - a comprehensive Python framework that leverages machine learning for adaptive, inclusive educational systems.

-🚀 Overview
+Overview
 The framework combines multiple AI techniques to create personalized learning experiences:

 Reinforcement Learning for content sequencing optimization